The Challenges Women Face in an Unstable Economy

 Women often pay higher insurance premiums and more out-of-pocket health care costs than men, who do not have to pay for birth control or maternity benefits, and because more women pay for health insurance for their children than do men.

-Women's credit scores are generally equal to or better than men's, but with lower incomes and smaller assets, to purchase a home women need to go with a "subprime" mortgage 30-40% more often than men, which means lower down payment, but higher monthly payments.
+Women's credit scores are generally equal to or better than men's, but with lower incomes and smaller assets, to purchase a home women need to go with a "subprime" mortgage 30% to 40% more often than men, which means a lower down payment, but higher monthly payments.
+These borrowers often fall prey to predatory lending practices.
+According to a report by The Boston Globe: